Volkswagen Transporter: T3 (1979)

 The Volkswagen (Type 2) T3 Transporter, also known as T25 in the UK or VW Vanagon in the United States, was introduced in 1979.
 The T3 Transporter was one of the last all-new bodied Volkswagen platforms that still used an air-cooled, rear-engine design.

 Compared to its predecessor, (the T2), the T3 was sturdier and heavier, with a slightly larger, much more square and boxy body, that offered more usable interior space than the original models' rounded front side, roof, and edges.
 The T3, with its front now folding sharply along a horizontal middle axis, instead of the old model's curve, is sometimes called "the wedge" by enthusiasts, to differentiate it from earlier VW "Kombis".

 The Volkswagen air-cooled boxer engine was supplanted by a water-cooled one – though still rear-mounted – in 1983.
 Both Porsche and Oettinger built six-cylinder versions of the T3 Transporter in very small numbers, with the Porsche-built version achieving a top speed around 200 km/h.

 A four-wheel drive Syncro model was introduced, premiering in January 1985.

 While production of the T3 ended in Europe with the Syncro produced in Austria until 1992, the T3 was also produced in South Africa, until 2002.

 Transporter/Multivan

 T4 (1990)

 The first officially designated "T platform" vehicle, the Volkswagen Transporter (T4) dramatically updated the Volkswagen van line by using a front-mounted, front-wheel drive, water-cooled engine.
 The T4 was marketed in North America as the Volkswagen Eurovan.

 T5 (2003)

-2003–2009 (pre-facelift)
+2003 (pre-facelift)

 The Volkswagen Transporter (T5) is a variant of the Volkswagen T platform.
-In North America it is sold in Mexico but neither in the United States nor Canada.
+In North America it was sold in Mexico but not in the United States nor Canada.
 As with other light trucks, the T5 range would face a 25% tariff, known as the chicken tax, if imported to the US.

-2009–2015 (facelift)
+2009 (facelift)

 The Transporter T5 range received a facelift in late 2009.
 Updated powertrain options include common rail diesel engines, and a world-first usage in a light commercial vehicle of a dual clutch transmission – namely Volkswagen Group's 7-speed Direct-Shift Gearbox (DSG).